Setting the Stage: The Crucial Role of Ethics in Dentistry π¦·

 Over-treatment, under-treatment, and the commercial aspects of dental practice - these are the specters that haunt the dental profession, casting long shadows over the standard of care.
 Picture this: a dentist, torn between the Hippocratic oath and the siren call of commercial gains.
 Or a patient, trapped in the labyrinth of misinformation, unable to discern between necessary treatment and overtly aggressive dental procedures.
 These scenarios underscore the importance of ethics in dentistry, a compass guiding both practitioners and patients through the dental landscape.

-But how do we tackle this?
+So, how do we navigate this?
 How do we ensure the highest ethical standards in dentistry?
-Stay with us as we navigate these questions and more in our complete dentistry guide.
+Stick around as we delve deeper into these questions and more in our comprehensive dentistry guide.

 As we've explored the ethical dilemmas in dentistry, you may have some questions.
 Let's address some of the most common queries in the following FAQ section.